lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 The intended application for the key is indicated in the keyUsage certificate extension [RFC5280].
-When one of the AlgorithmIdentifiers specified in this document appears in the SubjectPublicKeyInfo field of a certification authority (CA) X.509 certificate [RFC5280], the certificate key usage extension MUST contain at least one of the following values: digitalSignature, nonRepudiation, keyCertSign, or cRLSign.
+When one of the AlgorithmIdentifiers specified in this document appears in the SubjectPublicKeyInfo field of a CA X.509 certificate [RFC5280], the certificate key usage extension MUST contain at least one of the following values: digitalSignature, nonRepudiation, keyCertSign, or cRLSign.
 However, it MUST NOT contain other values.